-- Post a simple written schedule for the day on the class screen:
+- Post a simple written schedule on the class screen:

 - o Warm up

 - Main activity

 - Exit ticket

-This gives students a visual guideline to get started.
-Add it to your class blog or website to serve those students who aren't present.
-Expect students to start with the warm-up when they arrive to class.
+Students start with a visual guideline.
+Add it to your class blog for students not present.
+Expect students to start the warm-up when they arrive to class.